naturalis/nba-docs/NBA Service descriptions.rst

 Description
 -----------
-This service comes in two varieties, i.e. 1.
+This combined direct and indirect search service returns SPECIMEN occurrence documents.
+It comes in two search varieties, i.e. 1.
 Free text search, and 2.
 Indexed field search.
-In the responses it combines the outcomes of two document search processes, a. direct search on specimen documents, and, b. specimen document search based on the outcome of the name-resolution process_.
-This preceding process is executed on taxonomic data from the available taxonomic data sources.
+In the responses it combines the outcomes of two document search processes, a. direct search on specimen occurrence documents, and, b. specimen occurrence document search based on the outcome of the name-resolution process (indirect search).
+This preceding process is executed on taxonomic data from all available taxonomic data sources.

 Both search types execute searches though specimen occurrence data harvested from - currently - two voluminous, Naturalis data sources, i.e. a.
 CRS (Collection Registration System) for zoological and geological specimen, and b.
 Brahms for botanical specimen.
-It searches a predefined subset of indexed specimen occurrence document fields and returns multilingual specimen documents in JSON responses.
+It searches a `subset of indexed specimen occurrence document fields`_ and returns multilingual specimen documents in JSON responses.
 The list of searchable fields for this service contains only specimen taxonomic fields where-as a search on specimen not taxonomic fields can be done with the NBA service Specimen-search_.

-.. _sn_requests:
+.. _subset of indexed specimen occurrence document fields: http://docs.biodiversitydata.nl/en/latest/Searchable%20fields%20per%20NBA%20service.html#specimen-name-search

+.. _specimen name request section:

 Requests
 --------